Martin Tweed

-Martin Baird Moore Tweed (12 May 1890 – 23 April 1974) was a medical doctor and sportsman from New Zealand who played rugby union at an international level, touring Argentina with the 1910 Combined British rugby union side, an early incarnation of the British and Irish Lions.
+Martin Baird Moore Tweed (12 May 1890 – 23 April 1974) was a medical doctor and sportsman from New Zealand who played rugby union at an international level, touring Argentina with the 1910 Combined British rugby union side, an early incarnation of the British & Irish Lions.

 Early life

 Tweed was born in New Zealand.
 He went to England to study medicine at London's Guy's Hospital.
 There in 1916 he received the LMSSA Lond. qualification and in 1918 the MRCS Eng. and LRCP Lond.

 Rugby union

 Whilst at Guy's Hospital Tweed represented the medical school in rugby union.
 Such was the prominence of Guy's at the time that his exploits were reported back in New Zealand.
 In 1914 his part in the Guy's vs St Thomas clash was reported:

 "A. H. Harkness, Martin B. Tweed; and A. B. Danby—all New Zealand medical students at Guy's Hospital— were on the winning side yesterday, in the match against St. Thomas Hospital team.
 The favourites scored three goals and three tries to a dropped goal.
 From beginning to end the match was a rollicking, tearaway one of rushes and tackles and random passes."

 Tweed was selected to tour with the Combined British on the 1910 tour to Argentina where he played in what Argentina count as their first test match.
-The tour was not officially sanctioned by the four home unions and in fact was promoted as the English Rugby Union side, but given it contained at least three Scots as well as other nationalities, the Argentine press referred to it as the Combined British and it is often retrospectively referred to as an early incarnation of the British and Irish Lions.
+The tour was not officially sanctioned by the four home unions and in fact was promoted as the English Rugby Union side, but given it contained at least three Scots as well as other nationalities, the Argentine press referred to it as the Combined British and it is often retrospectively referred to as an early incarnation of the British & Irish Lions.
 Tweed never represented his native New Zealand.